MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-Z-Toxic-Hazardous-Substances/section-1910.1048.md

 (C) The size and manufacturer of the types of respirators available for selection.

-(D) The date of the most recent fit testing, the name and social security number of each tested employee, and the respirator type and facepiece selected.
+(D) The date of the most recent fit testing, the name of each tested employee, and the respirator type and facepiece selected.

 (5) *Record retention.* The employer shall retain records required by this standard for at least the following periods: